Jean-Baptiste-Lasselle/jbl-osm-original/README.md

 ### Daddy does BDD/TDDD

-Daddy will follow network path, just like this old bed story.
+Daddy will follow network path, just like this old bed story, "le petit poucet".
 So tests, first.
 * Question: is `index.html` in nginx container accessible from inside the container, via localhost? test :